Supply Chain Mapping

 VS&Co is committed to ensuring the traceability of cotton in our supply chain, and we align ourselves with suppliers who share this commitment.

 Our suppliers are required to retain all documentation for the origin of raw material, processing and manufacturing to ensure the transparency and traceability of our cotton supply chain and ensure compliance with this Policy.
-Independent Production Services (IPS) will conduct chain-of-custody audits to verify cotton fiber, cotton yarn, cotton fabric and cotton product originated from an approved country.
-In addition, Oritain testing may be conducted on fiber, yarn, fabric or finished goods containing cotton to confirm compliance with VS&Co’s Cotton Policy.
+Independent Production Services (IPS) will conduct chain-of-custody audits to verify cotton fiber, yarn, fabric and finished goods manufacturing of cotton products and products containing cotton components to ensure they are from an approved country in VS&Co's Cotton Policy.
+In addition, Oritain testing may be conducted on fabric and finished goods containing cotton to confirm compliance with VS&Co’s Cotton Policy.
 To view the full policy, click here.

 Further, we are committed to increasing the percentage of cotton we purchase directly from farmers.
 This direct partnership allows us to better understand and support farmers' needs, and have direct visibility into the environmental impact of our cotton sourcing.
-We are actively partnering with farmers in the U.S. to purchase their cotton directly, which will be included in product beginning in late 2023.
+We are actively partnering with farmers in the U.S. to purchase their cotton directly.

 Risk Assessment